 - asking you if they can start learning to read

 One observation I have noticed with my kids is that the older children have a different experience from the younger children.
-The oldest child in a family has less opportunities to hear language since mom and dad are the main avenue of literacy.
+The oldest child in a family has less opportunities to hear language since mom and dad are the main avenue of literacy skills.
 This makes it doubly important for parents to read to their first child frequently.
-For younger children in a family, however, they hear so much language from siblings (watching other kids read, do school, siblings reading to them, etc.) that they are often ready to read at earlier times with less work on my part as a mom in reading to them.

 Don’t Overcomplicate It!

+When you are tempted to overthink it, remember that reading is a natural process.
 You have already taught your child a number of things: sleeping through the night, potty training, feeding himself.
 Reading is the next logical step.

 Observe how babies and toddlers mimic everything they see around them.
 From the time of birth, little ones imitate the behavior of their parents, siblings, and people with whom they spend the most time.
 When your child sees you reading to get information, to get directions, to understand a recipe, etc. he will want to be able to unlock that capability as well.

 We live in a literate world.
 Everywhere you turn, you can find something to read.
 Even in a child’s small world, they encounter words everywhere: cereal boxes, food packages, road signs and phones, computers, restaurant/shopping signs while riding in a car.
-At some point, just as he wanted to be able to put food in his mouth by himself, you child will want to have access to this mysterious world of reading.

 Frequently Asked Questions